Ankkman/git-demo/README.md

 # new project
-this is created from local system.c created by ankur.
+this is created for SIH24
-Its working.